DamageBDD

 Get Started with Behavior Testing in Minutes!

 Welcome to DamageBDD, the powerful and user-friendly behavior testing platform designed to help you automate your application testing process.
-In this quick start guide, we'll walk you through setting up an account, writing a simple test using your editor, and running it using cURL.

 Let's dive in! *